codezaur/StarWarsBattle/README.md

 It will check them one by one in order they're displayed in 'Set winning conditions' section.

 If one of heroes/species is stronger regarding to current factor, it declares him/her a winner, and ends round.
 If their forces are equal or undefined, it moves to next criteria.
-If it cannot find winned after checking all criteria, it declares dead heat (for equal values) or battle not taking place (for undefined values).
+If it cannot find winner after checking all criteria, it declares dead heat (for equal values) or battle not taking place (for undefined values).